Maureen Bradley

-Maureen Bradley is a Canadian film director, producer, screenwriter, media artist, professor, and curator.
-She has produced over fifty short films and her work has been recognized internationally.
-Through her work, she challenges traditional gender norms and opposes the heteronormativity that dominates the television and film industry.
-Her focus is to bring more nontraditional representations of sex, gender, and sexuality to the forefront of film.
-Her work predominantly features queer characters and themes, including her most recent work and first feature film, Two 4 One.
-Bradley currently works as an Associate Professor at the University of Victoria in the Writing Department.
+Mo Bradley (formerly Maureen Bradley; born c.
+1967) is a Canadian film director, producer, screenwriter, media artist, professor, and curator.
+They have produced over fifty short films and their work has been recognized internationally.

 Early life and education

 Bradley was born and raised in Montreal, Quebec.
-She grew up with a love of music and sound, and in her early years, she pursued this love as a bassist in the underground music scene in Montréal, in the band "Sons of the Desert".
-It wasn't until later on that she discovered her interest in editing, film, and media art.
-Since then, she has played an active role in the Canadian independent film community.
-Her work has been featured in major venues, including the New Gallery and the Museum of Modern Art.
+They grew up with a love of music and sound, and in their early years, pursued this love as a bassist in the underground music scene in Montréal, in the band "Sons of the Desert".
+Later, Bradley discovered their interest in editing, film, and media art.
+Since then, Bradley has played an active role in the Canadian independent film community.
+Their work has been featured in major venues, including the New Gallery and the Museum of Modern Art.

 Bradley attended Concordia University for Communications and Media Studies.
-Upon her relocation to Vancouver, she furthered her education at the University of British Columbia.
-There, she received a Master of Fine Arts degree in Film Production.
+Upon their relocation to Vancouver, they furthered their education at the University of British Columbia.
+There, Bradley received a Master of Fine Arts degree in Film Production.

 Career

-During her career as a Montréal-based bassist, Bradley first became interested in the media industry when she was awarded a VideoFACT production grant to create a music video.
-From there, she became an assistant professor of film production at the University of Regina.
-During her time in Regina, she became the Saskatchewan District Council of the Directors Guild of Canada's first female director in 2002.
-She then returned to British Columbia and became an associate professor at the University of Victoria's Writing Department, where she continues to teach film and video.
-Using a grant she received from the Canada Foundation for Innovation, Bradley brought the Hi-Def Story Incubator Lab to life at the University of Victoria.
+During their career as a Montréal-based bassist, Bradley received a VideoFACT production grant to create a music video.
+From there, Bradley became interested in filmmaking and media studies and later became an assistant professor of film production at the University of Regina.
+During their time in Regina, they were the Saskatchewan District Council of the Directors Guild of Canada's first female director in 2002.
+Bradley then returned to British Columbia and became an associate professor at the University of Victoria's Writing Department.
+In 2017, they became a full professor at the University of Victoria, where they continue to teach film and video.
+Using a grant they received from the Canada Foundation for Innovation, Bradley brought the Hi-Def Story Incubator Lab to life at the University of Victoria.

 Bradley has been active in the film community across Canada since 1988.
-Her work in the Canadian film scene has been focused on challenging typical gender norms and binaries.
-While directing and appearing in the series Road Movies in 1992, which reached an audience of fifteen million viewers, she became the first person to publicly come out on a network Canadian television series.
+Their work in the Canadian film scene has been focused on challenging typical gender norms and binaries.
+While directing and appearing in the series Road Movies in 1992, Bradley became one of the first people ever to publicly come out on a network Canadian television series.

 Bradley has contributed to various film associations within Canada, including Queer City Cinema, Video In, and the Independent Media Arts Alliance of Canada.
-She is also the former president of the Board of Directors of CineVic Society of Independent Filmmakers.
+They are also the former president of the Board of Directors of CineVic Society of Independent Filmmakers.